Diego García de Moguer: Biography

 Together they explored the Pilcomayo River and then followed it as far as the strait.
 Garcia and Cabot continued their attempts to explore the mythical kingdom about which they had heard from Captain Francisco Cesar, hearing that the place was rich in gold, silver, and sheep (llamas) with which fabrics were made.
 It was the Inca Empire of the legendary City of the Caesars in Chile.
 Arguments between García and Cabot eventually ended both expeditions, the two men returning to Spain to settle their disputes through legal measures.
 The dispute arose as García claimed full control of the area he had explored.
 In the court case which was held in Spain the verdict went in favour of García.
 The reason was that Cabot who was assigned to go to the Spice Islands never went there but explored the Sierra de la Plata which was a violation.
 As a punishment he was exiled for two years to Oran.

 As a result of all the feuding between García and Cabot, the Spaniards failed to ensure the defense of the fort at Sancti Spiritus, which was attacked by the natives in September 1529 while Cabot and García were in San Salvador.
 In late September or early October 1529, García's caravel traveled to the Ducks Bay (in southern Brazil), picked up Francisco García (who belonged to Cabot's expedition) and traveled to Spain, arriving there on 28 July 1530.

 Cabot abandoned a planned expedition to the Spice Islands.
 Instead, on 21 May 1534, Diego García de Moguer sailed his caravel Concepción back to Río de la Plata.
 He passed the Cape Verde island of Santiago, then continued to Brazil and on to the estuary of the Uruguay and Paraná rivers.

-He discovered the island of Diego Garcia in the 16th century, then in the service of Portugal.
+He re-discovered the island of Diego Garcia in the 16th century, then in the service of Portugal.